ckrez/it358-chn/docs/configuring_chn.md

 docker-compose exec chnserver python /opt/manual_password_reset.py
 ```

-After setting your password, go ahead an log into the web portal using the "admin@localhost" credential with the
+After setting your password, REFRESH your CHN login screen and log into the web portal using the "admin@localhost" credential with the
 password you just set at `https://workshop-chn-TEAM.security.duke.edu` (don't forget to subsitute your number for
 TEAM!).

 ![Screenshot 1](img/chn_deploy_1.png)